 A: You don’t have to pay your deductible in a couple of situations.
 The first is if you’re not at fault for the accident.
 The second is if you simply decide not to file a claim because the damages aren’t worth the trouble or money.

 Q: What is zero-deductible insurance?

-A: Zero-deductible insurance is a type of coverage where you don’t have to pay a deductible amount when you file a claim.
+A: Zero-deductible insurance is a type of coverage where you don’t have to pay when you file a claim.
 This type of coverage comes with higher prices, like all other lower deductibles.